leandrofmilani/Huawei-Ont-Provisioning/README.md

 # Huawei-Ont-Provisioning
-Python3 script for provisioning ont for huawei olt using telnet.
+Python3 script for mass provisioning ont for huawei olt using telnet.

 This script was developed for provide a easy way to provisioning ont to huawei olt, by default it will add an ont in bridge mode, a few variables that define the default configuration of the olt.